 Every time you change the aperture on this lens, you’ll hear a noticeable click and feel it on a hard stop.

-I use it for real estate and a couple of other small things where I want an ultra-wide-angle lens.
+I use it for real estate and a few other small things where I want an ultra-wide-angle lens.

-The lens does come with a lens hood; however, I don’t have it attached to my lens ever because I find that I get slightly in the corners with the lens that is attached, so I leave it out for that reason.
+The lens does come with a lens hood; however, I don’t have it attached to my lens ever because I get slightly in the corners with the attached lens, so I leave it out for that reason.

-I don’t find it helps with any sun glare or anything like that on the lens, so I just completely leave the lens, even without the lens hood.
+I don’t find it helps with any sun glare or anything like that on the lens, so I leave it entirely, even without the lens hood.